Original Card Games by David Parlett

 Game

-The game ends as soon as someone plays their last card without busting.
-That player is normally the winner, but when two play you may prefer the following alternative: whenever you make exactly 21 you store its constituent cards face down in front of you and the winner is the one who captured most cards in this way, regardless of who went out first.
-Going out first may then be regarded as a tie-breaker in case you both win the same number of cards.
+The first player to run out of cards is the winner, and if more than two play the others my continue to play forposition.
+If only two are playing, however, you may prefer the following alternative: whenever you make exactly 21 you store its constituent cards face down in front of you and the eventual winner will be the one who captured most cards in this way, regardless of who went out first.
+If you both win the same number of cards in 21s, or if neither wins any cards at all, then the first out wins in the usual way.

 Alternative version